So many questions, so little time!

 That’s what happened when “Steve the Plant Scientist” joined third graders at Kent Elementary School in Charlottetown, Prince Edward Island, Canada’s potato-growing capital.

-Our director of agronomy and chief Dirt Nerd Steve Moorehead talked agriculture and Little Potatoes with the kids, looking at tuber and soil samples, answering queries and posing challenges.
+Our director of agronomy and chief Dirt Nerd Steve Moorehead talked about agriculture and Little Potatoes with the kids, looking at tuber and soil samples, answering queries, and posing challenges.
 The kids were riveted and oh so curious.
 Steve proved a real hit.
-Confided student Zoe afterwards: “I knew you’d be a great Little Potato worker!”
+Confided student Zoe afterward: “I knew you’d be a great Little Potato worker!”

 Even though Steve is at the height of potato planting season now, he took time out to answer some of the kids’ most pressing questions: